-The length of time that it takes to produce perfect tumbled stones can vary from a few days to months and is dependent on a number of factors.
-These include the size of the rock tumbler which could be a small amateur machine or something on an industrial scale, the size and hardness of the rocks and minerals being tumbled, the quantity inside the barrel and the type of grit that's being used.
+The length of time it takes to produce tumbled stones can vary from a few days to months.
+For the process to be successful it depends on several factors.
+These include the size of the rock tumbler which could be a small amateur machine or something on an industrial scale.

-Using a rock tumbler to produce tumbled stones is simply mimicking natural geological processes.
-In nature these type of stones are created as fragments of rock which are laying beneath or adjacent to a body of water are gently moved back and forth.
-The movement caused by the motion of the water causes them to rub against each other and against sediment.
-Sediment is made up of small pieces of rock, minerals and the remains of plants and animals.
+Using a rock tumbler to produce tumbled stones mimics a process that also happens naturally.
+When fragments of rock beneath or adjacent to a body of water are gently moved back and forth, movmement caused by the motion of the water causes them to rub against each other and against sediment.
+Sediment is made-up of small pieces of rock, minerals and the remains of plants and animals.

-Over long periods of time the fragments of rock become smooth and take on a more rounded shape.
-We generally refer to these stones as beach or river pebbles.
+Over long periods of time the rough fragments become smoother and more rounded.
+In nature these stones are referred to as river or beach pebbles.

-Information about creating your own tumbled stones can be found here.
+Information about making your own tumbled stones can be found here.